ploigos/argocd-tekton-reference/docs/README.md

 ArgoCD created many Tekton objects when we installed the App of Apps.
 That includes a Pipeline, EventListener, and Route named "easymode".
 Together these resources implement a Pipeline as a Service.

-1. View the easy-mode Tekton pipeline in the UI
+1. View the easy-mode Tekton pipeline in the UI.
    1. Pipelines -> Pipelines -> Select the "pipelines-easymode" project.
 2. Start the pipeline manually to build and deploy an example application.
    1. Actions -> Start -> Keep the default values -> Start